AJGreaves/familyhub/README.md

 - Are located in the Haarlemmermeer area.
 - Want to reach a wider audience to attend their events / activities.
 - Are welcoming to international families.

+- As a business user of Family Hub, I want

+FamilyHub is a great way to meet these user needs because:
+- I come from a background of running my own business and events, so I understand the needs of the businesses that would advertise on this site

 ----